gpersoon/diagrams/README.md

 ## How to use

-Open the [template](DiagramTemplate%20V1.0.pptx) in Powerpoint and create as many pages as useful.
+Start by downloading and opening the [template](DiagramTemplate%20V1.0.pptx) in Powerpoint.
 - copy a (blue) box for each smartcontract;
 - in multi chain protocols (e.g. bridges) copy purple boxes for each chain;
 - add nested blue boxed, with increasingly darker blue for inherited contracts and used libraries;